 Dr. Yossef S. Ben-Porath - Objective personality assessment with emphasis on the MMPI instruments, including applications in a variety of settings (clinical, correctional, forensic, and pre-employment screening) and computerized adaptive testing.

 Dr. John Gunstad - Clinical neuropsychology, including the effects of disease on neurocognitive function and environmental factors that adversely impact cognitive function.

-Dr. Mary Beth Spitznagel - Clinical neuropsychology; cognition in aging; particularly correlates of healthy cognitive aging and factors associated with disease processes impacting cognition in older adults.
+Dr. Mary Beth Spitznagel - Clinical neuropsychology; cognition in aging, particularly factors associated with disease processes impacting cognition and caregivers of those with disease.

 About the Assessment Psychology Research Focus

 Assessment Psychology is the field of behavioral science concerned with methods of identifying similarities and differences among people in their personal characteristics and capabilities.
 Psychologists aren’t psychic—they can’t read your mind and solve all of your problems.
 Like detectives, assessment psychologists gather multiple pieces of information to learn about individuals.
 The psychological assessment process involves giving tests, conducting interviews, and reviewing existing records in order to answer questions about the individual being assessed.

 The Assessment Psychology graduate specialty at Kent State features cutting-edge research from expert faculty in a number of areas including:

 - Assessing personality and psychopathology